nodejs/node/doc/api.markdown

 hostname is omitted, the server will accept connections directed to any address.

+To listen to a unix socket, supply a filename instead of port and hostname.

 This function is asynchronous. `listening` will be emitted when the server is ready to accept connections.